KaiyangZhou/deep-person-reid/README.md

 ```
 **Note** that `--test-batch` in video reid represents number of tracklets.
 If you set this argument to 2, and sample 15 images per tracklet, the resulting number of images per batch is 2*15=30.
 Adjust this argument according to your GPU memory.

+Before raising an issue, please have a look at the [history issues](https://github.com/KaiyangZhou/deep-person-reid/issues) where you may find answers.
+If those answers do not solve your problem, raise a new issue (choose an informative title) and include the following details in your question: (1) environmental settings, e.g. python version, torch/torchvision version, etc. (2) command that leads to the errors.
+(3) screenshot of error logs if available.
+If you find any errors in the code, please inform me by opening a new issue.

 ## Citation
 Please link this project in your paper.